torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 -----------------------------
 2019 12 Current Status: being used on php 7.3.11 with Zen Cart 1.5.7
-copy as link: tested and working copy as duplicate: tested and working
+copy as link: revised and tested copy as duplicate: revised and tested
-move: not tested
+move: revised and tested
 delete optiones: not tested

 This fileset is CURRENTLY being revised and heavily modified.
 It is "probably" still working but is not tested!